Léon Bukasa: Later 1950s

 Towards the end of the 1950s, as "jazz" became a fashionable term in Congolese music, Bukasa renamed his group Jazz Mango.
 During this period, he hired guitarist Papa Noël Nedule, with whom he recorded "Clara Badimuene" in 1957.
 Bukasa also toured extensively with a quartet that included saxophonist Albino Kalombo and bassist Joseph Mwena.
 That same year, he released another hit, "Simplice Wa Bolingo", backed by Papa Noël and Albino Kalombo.
 Bukasa's crisp and resonant baritone voice distinguished him from contemporaries like Le Grand Kallé, whose vocals were higher-pitched.
 He favored small ensembles, allowing for clear individual instrumental performances and often opening his songs with long instrumental passages before beginning the vocals.
 Notable songs from this era include "Louise Mungambule" (1958), with guitar work by Papa Noël's successor Raymond Braynck in a palm-wine style, and "Kobeta Mwasi Te", featuring a jaunty guitar and clarinet accompaniment alongside a cautionary message against violence towards women.
 By the late 1950s, Bukasa had become one of Ngoma's leading artists.

-Bukasa (left) and De Saio (Manoka Souleymane) in 1958.